IgniteUI/igniteui-docfx/en/components/grids_templates/collapsible_column_groups.md

 -	Can be visible, when its parent is expanded;
 -	Can be visible, when its parent is collapsed;

 The initial state of the column group which is specified as collapsible is `[expanded]="true"`.
-But you can easily change this behavour by setting the property `[expand]="false"`.
+But you can easily change this behavour by setting the property `[expanded]="false"`.

 ### Expand/Collapse indicator template